Hardware & Portability: Build Quality on the Go

 Why?

-Besides the fact that its not available yet, or that AKai hasnt’t even announced it
+Besides the fact that it’s not available yet, or that AKai hasn’t even announced it

-(update - announced for release on March 24 2026), we still need to do our evaluation, then make our final conclusion.
+(update - announced for release on March 24 2026), We still need to complete our evaluation and then reach our final conclusion.

-To fully grasp the appeal of the MPC Sample, lets look firsta t what it intentionally leaves out.
-Most recently, most Akai devices have become small computers, with the exception of MIDI controllers; most MPCs and the Force are capable of running multiple VST-style plugins, complex vocal manipulation, and deep synthesis and modulation.
+To fully grasp the appeal of the MPC Sample, let's look first at what it intentionally leaves out.
+Most recently, most Akai devices have become small computers, with the exception of MIDI controllers; most MPCs and the Force can run multiple VST-style plugins, support complex vocal manipulation, and enable deep synthesis and modulation.

 The MPC sample is a hard pivot in the other direction.
-Its a dedicated sampler in the same style of SP-404 and Teenage Engineerings’s EP-133 KO II.
+It's a dedicated sampler in the same style as SP-404 and Teenage Engineering’s EP-133 KO II.

 So here is what we know so far: